pauljpark/Plug-Point/README.md

 To obtain a connection string, please follow the instructions here: https://gist.github.com/singhayushh/426f10353a8051593828e92c139ebdbc

-In the server directory, create a .env file with your new connection string (connects to your MongoDB database):
+In the backend directory, create a .env file with your new connection string (connects to your MongoDB database):

 ```
 ATLAS_URI=YOUR_NEW_CONNECTION_STRING